 - Not enough ventilation for air to move around

 - Your home or room is too cold.

 There are three things you can do to avoid condensation in your home:

 1. Reduce moisture in the air

 Some ordinary daily activities produce a lot of moisture very quickly.
+It can be as much as 13 litres a day or as little as 3 litres, depending on how you use the house.
+Thinking about what you do reduces the amount of water the house has to deal with.
 By following these simple steps you can produce less moisture in your home:

 - To reduce steam keep a lid on saucepans as you cook and try to not leave kettles boiling.